-SCORE/County funded recycling programs have shown a decrease (3.5%) in tonnage for the second time.
+County/SCORE funded recycling programs have shown a decrease (0.2%) in tonnage for the third year.
 MSW generation continues to hold steady, the recycling rate has remained level or has slightly decreased.
 Key issues remain - the low value for some of the recyclables, the availability/lack of markets for many of the materials, and a stabilized price paid for the recyclable materials collected.
 Also, in Greater Minnesota the biggest cost component is shipping - moving the materials to the market.